 Ind AS 19 “Employee Benefits” requires provision towards gratuity and compensated absences should be made based on actuarial valuation.
 However, the Company could not obtain actuarial report and the provision for the current year was made only on an estimated basis.
 Accordingly, disclosures required by Ind AS 19, in respect of defined benefit fund and long term employee benefits could not be made.

-(a) The Company has been sanctioned working capital limit in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
+(a) The Company has not been sanctioned working capital limit in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
 However, the since the account became NPA, the Company has not filed any quarterly returns or statements with such banks or financial institutions.
+All Bank Loans in the name of the company (except SDF, ICICI & ECB) has been assigned to NARCL under CIRP process vide NCLT order dated 9th May 2024.
+But the security charges against the assets is yet to filed with ROC for satisfaction of the same in the name of Banks.

 Formula adopted for above Ratios: